An adult at risk of abuse or neglect is:

 We have zero tolerance to all forms of abuse.
 We always respond promptly when we are made aware of suspected abuse.

-Safeguarding adults means working together to stop abuse and prevent it happening in the future.
-Everyone has a right to live a life that is free from abuse and neglect.
-If you or someone you know, is experiencing or is at risk of abuse or neglect, contact our Customer Service Centre on 01609 780780 and speak to a specialist advisor to report your concern.
+Safeguarding adults means working together to stop abuse and prevent it from happening in the future.
+Everyone has a right to live a life free from abuse and neglect.

 An adult at risk of abuse or neglect is: